 A hike is an adventure no matter how far you go.
 In this charming picture book, young hikers run, forage, make leaf baskets, and sketch as they cross a river, climb a hill, and see lots of wildlife.
 It’s a perfect day and a perfect read to inspire a hike of your own!
 Pair this with A Stick is a Wonderful Thing. [picture book, ages 4 and up]

 The Camping Trip by Jennifer K. Mann

 This is a sweet story about Ernestine’s first time camping with her cousin and aunt.
-Camping involves a lot of items to pack.
+It involves a lot of items to pack including interesting camping items.
 Her first hike is more challenging than walking to school.
 When Ernestine starts to feel homesick at bedtime, she finds that looking at the night sky with millions of bright stars helps.
 Her first time camping turns out to be amazing!
 I really liked how this picture book portrayed an all-female camping trip.
-The African American characters in the story are a nod to diversity but the story is simply about a camping trip with family. [picture book, ages 3 and up]
+The African American characters in the story are a nod to diversity but the story is simply about a camping trip with the family. [picture book, ages 3 and up]

 The Curious Garden by Peter Brown